 Launch a New Product

-The most obvious is the new product launch.
+The most obvious way to increase profits is to launch a new product.
 If you know your niche well, chances are you should have a pretty good idea of what they really want and how much they are willing to pay for it.
 In other words, you will only create products that you are certain will sell.

 Survey Your Audience